Dieguli/Artifical-Neural-Networks-and-Deep-Architectures-DD2437/README.md

 -Demonstrate how autoassociative networks can do pattern completion and noise reduction.

 -Investigate the question of storage capacity  and explain features that help in creasing it in associative memories.

+Lab 4: The main idea behind this exercise is to get familiar with with some of the key ingredients of deep neural network (DNN) architectures.
+The focus is on restricted Boltzmann machines(RBMs)and autoencoders.
+The main objectives are:

+-Explaining key ideas underlying the learning process of RBMs and autoencoders.

+-Applying basic algorithms for greedy training of RBM and autoencoder layers with the use of commonly available deep learning libraries.

+-Designing multi-layer neuralnetwork architectures based on RBM and autoencoders. for classification problems.

+-Studying the functionality (including generative aspects) and test the performance of low-scale deep architectures developed using RBMs(deep belief networks,DBNs)and autoencoders.